-Teachers and schools can use these NUSTEM activities to support parental engagement in their children’s learning.
+Teachers and schools can use these online NUSTEM activities to support parental engagement in their children’s learning.

 NUSTEM has produced STEM@Home activities for families with children aged 3+ to do together.
 They are designed to be straight-forward and use easily available materials.
 Each activity also includes information about the science and a career related to it.